Pangea, Varese and province civic network, BBS, article cover

 Pangea: the first Civic Network of Varese

 Welcome back to www.valoroso.it, your portal dedicated to the fascination of the technological past.
-Today we will immerse ourselves in a fascinating journey through time, going back to the 90s, to discover the history of Pangea, the first civic network in the province of Varese (Italy).
-It was a time when connecting to the Internet was still an adventure for the few, but three young visionaries, Lorenzo Emilitri, Marco Petino and Gabriele Petino, wanted to change the rules of the game, creating Pangea: an innovative graphic platform to interconnect people.
+Today we will immerse ourselves in a fascinating journey through time, returning to the 90s, to discover the history of Pangea, the first civic network in the province of Varese.
+It was an era in which connecting to the Internet still represented an adventure for a few, but three young visionaries, Lorenzo Emilitri, Marco Petino and Gabriele Petino, wanted to change the rules of the game, creating Pangea: an innovative graphic platform to interconnect people.

 Subscribe my YouTube channel ValorosoIT.
 Retro technology, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.